hans-jaeger/lumaa-spring-2025-swe/README.md

 ### b.
 Create an .env file in the backend directory:

-Execute the following command where you replace your_username and your_password with your actual account:
+Execute the following command where you your_password with your actual password:

 ```ini
 # Note: The your_username and your_password comes from the installation when from installing PostGreSQL.
 Usually the default username is postgres but check your account information.